-The accuracy of setting out foundations should be checked by set controlled trench measurements, including their location relative to site borders and neighbouring buildings.
-Levels should be checked against benchmarks, where appropriate.
+The accuracy of setting out foundations should be checked by a set controlled trench measurements, including their location relative to site borders and neighbouring buildings.
+Levels should be checked against bench marks, where appropriate.
 In particular, for excavations check:

-- Trench widths
+- Trench widths;

-- Trench lengths
+- Trench lengths;

-- Length of diagonals between external corners
+- Length of diagonals between external corners.

 Walls should be located centrally upon the foundation, unless specifically designed otherwise.
 Any discrepancy in dimensions should be reported promptly to the Designer.
-Resulting variations should be distributed to all concerned with site works, including the Warranty Surveyor.
+Resulting variations should be distributed to all concerned with site works, including the Site Audit Surveyor.